 In his Notes on the State of Virginia, Thomas Jefferson described Virginia's medicinal springs in Query VI, "Productions Mineral, Vegetable and Animal."1 Of the several springs in Virginia, he notes primarily two in Augusta County, the "Warm Spring"and the "Hot Spring."

-Jefferson cites the temperature of the Warm Spring as 96 degrees and that of the Hot Springs as 200 degrees and comments that, "They relieve rheumatisms" and that "Other complaints also of very different natures have been removed or lessened by them."
-He notes that the smell would indicate the water to be "sulphureous, as also does the circumstance of its turning silver black."3
+Jefferson cites the temperature of the warm spring as 96 degrees and that of the hot spring as 112 degrees and comments that "They relieve rheumatisms" and that "Other complaints also of very different natures have been removed or lessened by them."2 He notes that the smell would indicate the water to be "sulphureous, as also does the circumstance of its turning silver black."3

 Primary Source References

 1787 March 28.
 (Jefferson to Martha Jefferson Randolph).
 "My journey hitherto has been a very pleasing one.
 It was undertaken with the hope that the mineral waters of this place might restore strength to my wrist."4

 1818 September 11.
 (Jefferson toFrancis Wayles Eppes).
 "I am lately returned from the warm springs with my health entirely prostrated by the use of the waters.
 They produced an imposthume and eruptions which with the torment of the journey back reduced me to the last state of weakness and exhaustion.
 I am getting better, but still obliged to lie night and day in the same reclined posture which renders writing painful."8